Switching away from plastic garbage bin liners is a popular choice for households looking to reduce plastic waste.

-- Lining the bin with a few sheets of newspaper
+- Lining the bin with a few sheets of newspaper, flyers or scrap paper.

 If you do use a ‘naked bin’, you can ward against extra smells by:

-- Wrapping the “icky” stuff in newspaper first
+- Wrapping the “icky” stuff in newspaper/scrap paper first.

 Taking the next steps

-To lessen the need for bin liners altogether, why not aim for as little waste as possible?
-You can start by avoiding plastic packaging, recycling, and composting to reduce rubbish as much as possible.
+To lessen the need for bin liners altogether, consider aiming for as little waste as possible.
+Many people start by avoiding plastic packaging, reusing items, and composting to reduce rubbish as much as possible.

 For those who are able to, having some pet chickens could be a good solution too.
 They’ll eat most food scraps.